civl-verifier/civl-verifier.github.io/tutorial.md

   call Incr(3);
 }
 ```

 The program above has two yielding procedures, `p` and `q`, each
-accessing the shared variable `x`.
+accessing the global variable `x`.
 Accesses to `x` are encapsulated in the atomic action `AtomicIncr`,
 which increments `x` by the amount supplied in the parameter `val`.
 `AtomicIncr` is refined by the procedure `Incr`, whose implementation